AimanK/time_complexity_analyzer_frontend/README.md

 # Time Complexity Analyzer Frontend

-Welcome to the Time Complexity Analyzer: Frontend!
+Welcome to the Time Complexity Analyzer Frontend!
 This application allows users to input code snippets in various modern programming languages and receive an analysis of the worst-case algorithmic time complexity.
 The results are visually represented on the frontend using line graphs.

 ## Table of Contents